RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/purge-instance.md

 ### Returns

 Returns the task ID of the task that is purging the local instance.

 If `--no-wait` is specified, the command exits.
 Otherwise, it will wait for the instance to be purged and return `finished`.

+Once this command finishes, the other replicas must remove this instance with [`crdb-cli crdb remove-instance --force`]({{<relref "/rs/references/cli-utilities/crdb-cli/crdb/remove-instance">}}).

 ### Example